low histamine chicken salad recipe histamine intolerance

 Histamine Intolerance Chicken Salad Buddha Bowl Recipe: Nutrition Facts

-You already know that avocado, soy sauce, pickled cabbage (and pickled anything, really), along with certain nuts, seeds and lemon dressings are either histamine-containing or histamine-releasing.
-That’s why I’ve substituted them with other ingredients that match similar textures and flavours, so you won’t even miss them!
+You already know that all of the go-to ingredients in a traditional Buddha Bowl like avocado, soy sauce, pickled cabbage (and pickled anything, really), along with certain nuts, seeds and lemon dressings are either histamine-containing or histamine-releasing (1).
+Fortunately for you, I've done all of the research behind the perfect substitutes!

 Chicken and egg are healthy protein sources, complete with a full complement of the amino acids your body needs to build protein, hormones, enzymes and a host of other body functions.

 Roasted vegetables are so versatile!
 No longer are they a warm side to a winter’s dinner.
-Hot or cold, you can add them to your salad for a deliciously different flavour.
-Now - before you turn your nose up at Brussels sprouts, give the roasted variety a try.
-They’ll be crisp and salty after being in the oven and, paired with the sweetness of the roasted butternut squash, you can’t go wrong.
+Hot or cold, you can add them to your salad for a deliciously different flavor.

-Not only is soy one the restricted histamine intolerance food list, it is also commonly gluten-containing, which for those of you with sensitive digestive system or food intolerances, it’s most definitely something you want to stay away from.
+But, not only is soy one the restricted histamine intolerance food list, it is also commonly gluten-containing, which for those of you with sensitive digestive system or food intolerances, it’s most definitely something you want to stay away from.

 If you're still unsure of exactly what you should be eating and how your diet can help to reduce your symptoms, check out my low histamine food list, and my free guide on how to identify your food sensitivities!

-Get the Food Guide
+Get The Free Food Guide

-Low-Histamine Chicken Salad Buddha Bowl Recipe
+Putting It All Together: Low-Histamine Chicken Salad Buddha Bowl Recipe

-Serves: 1
+: 1

 Calories: 517